HatchyPocketOfficial/hatchyverse-unity-sdk/readme.md

         keytool -list -v -keystore <path_to_keystore> -alias <key_name>
         ```

-    * Send the SHA1 digest string to Hatchyverse Team.
 * Obtain your app configuration files from Hatchyverse Team
   * `google-services.json` for Android.
     * Place the `google-services.json` file in the `Assets` directory.
     * NOTE: `google-services.json` can be placed anywhere under the `Assets`
       folder.
   * `hatchyverse-config.json`
-    * Place the `hatchyverse-config.json` file in the `StreamingAssets` directory.
+    * Place the `hatchyverse-config.json` file in the `Assets/StreamingAssets` directory.
 If the directory does not exist, create it.
 * Download the
   [Firebase Unity SDK](https://firebase.google.com/download/unity)
   and unzip it somewhere convenient.